-Over my four years as dean of UC Hastings Law, I have had the honor of congratulating and celebrating the achievements of so many of our talented graduates.
+Over my four years as dean of UC Law SF, I have had the honor of congratulating and celebrating the achievements of so many of our talented graduates.
 These include state and federal judges, law firm partners, public interest lawyers, city, state and federal prosecutors, local and federal public defenders, corporate counsels, and local, state and federal elected officials.
 But today it is my singular honor to congratulate our extraordinary graduate, Kamala Harris ‘89, on being the Vice-President-Elect of the United States.

-Vice-President-Elect Harris was a leader during her time at UC Hastings, serving as President of the Black Law Students Association.
+Vice-President-Elect Harris was a leader during her time at UC Law SF, serving as President of the Black Law Students Association.
 She went on to distinction as San Francisco District Attorney, California Attorney General, and United States Senator.
 In the Senate, she became known for her trenchant cross-examination of witnesses while serving on the Judiciary Committee.

 She is the first woman, the first Black person, the first person of South Asian descent, to be elected to this high office.
 This accomplishment is historic and profound.